-Plan (Los Angeles County 2014a), the City of Palmdale General Plan (City of Palmdale 1993), the Santa Clarita Valley Area Plan (Los Angeles County 2012), the Santa Clarita Valley General Plan (City of Santa Clarita 2011), and the Burbank 2035 General Plan (City of Burbank 2013) provide the policy framework for long-range development of human communities within the RSA.
+General Plan (City of Santa Clarita 2011), and the Burbank 2035 General Plan (City of Burbank 2013) provide the policy framework for long-range development of human communities within the RSA.
 Community buildout per these planning documents would lead to residential, commercial, industrial, and other urban/suburban development within previously disturbed and/or previously undisturbed areas that currently harbor biotic and aquatic resources.

-• Transportation Improvement and Expansion Projects-Major regional transportation projects include the Northwest SR 138 Corridor Improvement Project, the High Desert Corridor, the I-5 HOV/Truck Lanes, the Sepulveda Pass Transit Corridor, the East San Fernando Valley Transit Corridor, the Link Union Station, the Vista Canyon Specific Plan (which includes a bridge crossing over the Santa Clara River), and the adjacent HSR Bakersfield to Palmdale Project Section.
+• Transportation Improvement and Expansion Projects-Major regional transportation projects include the Northwest SR 138 Corridor Improvement Project, the High Desert Corridor, the I-5 HOV/Truck Lanes, the Sepulveda Pass Transit Corridor, the East San Fernando Valley Transit Corridor, the Link Union Station, Antelope Valley Line Capacity and Service Improvements Program, East San Fernando Valley Light Rail Transit Project, the Vista Canyon Specific Plan (which includes a bridge crossing over the Santa Clara River), and the adjacent HSR Bakersfield to Palmdale Project Section.
 Other transportation projects in the RSA include improvements to existing roadway segments and intersections to provide more efficient auto, transit bicycle, and pedestrian circulation.
 Implementation of these projects could result in right-of-way acquisition, construction disturbance, and installation of new transportation infrastructure within previously disturbed and/or previously undisturbed areas that currently harbor biotic and aquatic resources.